namoopsoo/namoopsoo.github.io/content/note/2026-07-26-abstractions-.md

 Because i think one of the benefits to all of this that i have been Observing as a persobal benefit is writing techie technically.

+## technical manager head start
+## staff engineer head start

+## systems engineering head start
+if you work on problems where you rarely code except to improve tooling, you may not understand what all the productivity gain buzz is about .

+## Data science head start
+you are already used to black boxes. one more for the pipelines and go full Bitter Lesson?